danielj0nes/web-accessibility/README.md

 - We made the header and footer fixed to the page as these would disappear on certain screen-sizes, this unfortunately was not reported by the plugin.
 This subsequently involved editing the CSS of various other elements, such as the articles on the index page, to facilitate this change.

+- We improved the toggle menu button so that, on devices with smaller resolutions, the menu could be disabled or enabled at will with proper aria markup.

 ### CSS disabled

 _try to reload the page with CSS disabled.
 Is the page layout behaving the same as you expected?_